 The Flu ends with “U”

-FAU Student Health Services in Boca Raton is open 8:00 a.m. to 6 p.m. weekdays and 10 a.m. to 2 p.m.
-Saturdays (they are closed on Sundays, holidays and breaks).
+FAU Student Health Services in Boca Raton keep changing, check for the current hours.
 Students can walk in for a flu shot or make an appointment by contacting the center at 561-297-3512 or FAU’s Student Health Services Student.
 Bring a valid student ID.

 Another option to get a flu shot is at:

-Walgreens – there are quite a few near campus.
+- Walgreens – there are quite a few near campuses.
 Walgreens website will help find the one closest and many are open 24 hours.
 There is no cost with most insurance.
 Appointments are not needed, but we recommend calling beforehand to find out what the wait time is.

-Publix Pharmacy – There are at least 2 that are not far from campus.
-Students will get a $10 gift card just for getting vaccinated.
+- Publix Pharmacy – There are at least 2 that are not far from campus.
+Students will get a $10 gift card when they get their flu shot at any Publix Pharmacy.

 Wherever students go for a flu vaccine they should stay around about 15 minutes afterward to be sure they do not have any adverse reactions.